Kreindler & Kreindler

 Kreindler & Kreindler LLP is a U.S. law firm founded in 1950 with offices in New York, California and Massachusetts.
 The firm specializes in air disaster litigation and has represented plaintiffs in most major aviation disaster litigations.
 According to the New York Times, Lee Kreindler, a named partner of the firm, was "considered the founder of air disaster law."

 Firm practice areas also include the September 11th Victim Compensation Fund, maritime and general torts, business litigation matters and class-action securities cases.
 In the non-aviation area, the firm is currently representing former professional football players in the NFL concussion litigation, plaintiffs in the Fresenius dialysis drug litigation, victims of the BP oil spill, plaintiffs in the Toyota class-action and also plaintiffs in various major securities cases, including the AIG and Countrywide litigations.

-Aviation Accident Law Treatise and New York Law of Torts Treatise

-Kreindler attorneys Brian Alexander, Justin Green and Daniel Rose continue to edit and update Kreindler Aviation Accident Law, the longtime leading treatise on aviation law, first written by Lee S. Kreindler in 1963, and published by Matthew Bender.
-Firm attorneys Noah Kushlefsky and Megan Wolfe Benett also currently edit the New York Law of Torts, published by West Group, which is a leading treatise on New York tort law.